-This form is for intended parents who are looking for surrogacy information on how to start their family with surrogacy or egg & sperm donors.
-Once sent it goes directly to one of our surrogacy experts who will contact you with all the information and advice you need to get started.
+This form is for intended parents who are looking for information on how to start their family.
+Once sent it goes directly to one of our experts who will contact you with all the information and advice you need to get started.

 You can also try using our live chat for instant answers.
 Click the banner at the bottom of the site to start.